 The first GT-R was introduced as a four-door sedan (Type PGC10) when it was launched in February 1969.
 It was powered by the race-derived S20 inline-six, which featured dual overhead camshafts, a cross-flow head with four valves per cylinder, and a hemispherical combustion chamber that was fed by triple dual-throat Mikuni-Solex side-draft carburetors.
 A two-door coupe version (KPGC10) would later debut in October 1970.
 Ultimately, only 832 GT-R Sedans were produced, making them exceedingly rare, even compared to its two-door brethren.

-This GT-R Sedan was restored in Japan by a respected marque expert who stated that the car was an excellent and original example, to begin with, and the work was completed in 2009.
+This GT-R Sedan was restored in Japan by a respected marque expert who stated that the car was an excellent and original example to begin with, and the work was completed in 2009.
 The Hako was imported by a knowledgeable collector of Japanese performance cars and includes a copy of the official Japanese Export Certificate, which states that the car had 55,300 kilometers as of February 5, 2010, and 56,200 kilometers on April 17, 2012.
 Currently, the odometer reads 58,200 kilometers, and as such, it has been driven just under 3,000 kilometers since its restoration and engine rebuild.
-This late-production GT-R Sedan features the revised “dog bone” front grille and headlight surround, giving it a more menacing look over the earlier series sedans.
+This late-production GT-R Sedan features the revised “dog bone” front grille and headlight surround, giving it a more menacing look than the earlier series sedans.

-The interior is very correct throughout and is finished in very hard to find materials, such as a correct shift knob and wood-rimmed steering wheel.
+The interior is very correct throughout and is finished in very hard-to-find materials, such as a correct shift knob and wood-rimmed steering wheel.
 It is extraordinarily complete, down to the nearly impossible to find an emergency flashlight in its correct holder, which is mounted by the passenger-side footwell.
 While many Skylines often feature aftermarket Watanabe wheels, this example retains its rare and purposeful black steel wheels, giving it an understated yet imposing stance.
 Finally, not to be overlooked, this Skyline is complete with its original Nissan Motor tool roll, tire iron, jack, wheel chock, and trunk-mounted spare wheel and tire.

 The Hakosuka Skyline was the true progenitor of the legendary “Godzilla” GT-R, and this example represents not just Nissan’s introduction to motorsport but also the coming pinnacle of technology and innovation found in today’s formidable Nissan GT-R supercar.